mrjones2014/dash.nvim/README.md

 })
 ```

-If you notice an issue with the default `fileTypeKeywords` or would like a new filetype added, please file an issue or submit a PR!
+If you notice an issue with the default `file_type_keywords` or would like a new filetype added, please file an issue or submit a PR!

 ---